 What is affordable housing?

-Affordable housing is something we hear about a lot in the media and in the lead up to the recent general election, but what is it?
+Affordable housing is something we hear about a lot in the media and in the lead up to the last general election, but what is it?
 The government defines affordable housing as “social rented, affordable rented and intermediate housing provided to specified eligible households whose needs are not met by the market”.

 The affordable housing market in the U.K. is dominated by a small number of volume housebuilders; they are currently responsible for 65% of sales in the new build market.
 Commonly, they value a quick and cheap turnaround on their projects, and so houses are all limited to the same boxy design.
 A recent article in summarised: